 Dow underperforms other US indexes

-The Dow Jones Industrial Average fell during trade on March 12, while other major US indexes rose.
-The index fell by 96 points or 0.4% on March 12, while the NASDAQ Composite and the S&P 500 indexes rose 0.4% and 0.3%, respectively.
+The Dow Jones fell during yesterday’s trade while other US indexes moved up.
+The index fell 84 points, or 0.3%, yesterday, while the NASDAQ Composite and the S&P 500 indexes registered gains of 0.2% and 0.1%, respectively.

 Ready to put your morning scrolling to use?
 Sign up for Bagels & Stox, our witty take on the top market and investment news straight to your inbox!
 Whether you’re a serious investor or just want to be informed, Bagels & Stox will be your favorite email.

 The Dow’s underperformance was mainly due to the plunge in its highest weighted stock, Boeing (BA).
 The industrial conglomerate (XLI) plunged 4.4% yesterday.
 The fall dragged the Dow Jones down by 121 points, which means the index would have closed 37 points higher without Boeing.
 At 9.6%, Boeing has the highest weight in the 30-stock index.